CatMMachado/rest-apis/Tutorial/Rest/ControllerBasedApi/setupSwashbuckleInController.md

     # Code annotations - required for controller-based APIs
     dotnet add package Swashbuckle.AspNetCore.Annotations

-    # Versioning
-    # Provides libraries and middleware for API versioning
-    dotnet add package Asp.Versioning.Http
-    # Extends API versioning support and integrates with API documentation tools like Swagger
-    dotnet add package Asp.Versioning.Mvc.ApiExplorer

     # OpenAPI/Swagger capabilities
     dotnet add package Microsoft.AspNetCore.OpenApi
     ```

 2. Verify that the packages have been added to your `<AppName>.csproj` file.

     *For reference, a complete example can be found in `MyApi/MyApi.csproj` in the repository.*